andrewporritt1977/django-library/README.md

 PostgreSQL - fantastic open source database. https://www.postgresql.org/

+Pipenv - Virtual environment (required as using a Mac)

+Python-Dotenv - used to manage the .env file.

+iTerm - Terminal used specifically to manage the virtual env and internal server.

 ## Testing

 The project was tested in multiple screen sizes.
 I utilised Google Dev tools to check at desktop and mobile resolutions, ensuring that media queries were used wherever pertinent.

+HTML was validated via W3 validation tools https://validator.w3.org/#validate_by_input CSS was validated similarly at https://jigsaw.w3.org/css-validator/

+I ensured that all functions were manually checked, including the log in / out signup screens.
+Multiple books were added to test the add book functionality and specific books added to test edge cases.

+The book entitled "my word is my bond" was created specifically to test for titles booked out by other users.

+I manually compared the User / Superuser views to ensure that there are no visual artifacts, and also to confirm that the separation of features is as intended.

+For instance, the following was manually tested:

+As a Librarian, when I am logged into the library, I want to see the cost of books, and do not want other borrowers to access this information.

+I was able to confirm that the mock pricing appended to books is only viewavble when logged in as 'Librarian'

 ## Deployment

+Local Deployment was cumbersome as I'm currently using a Mac.
+It necessitated separate installs of python, django, and a virtual environment.
+I opted for Pipenv.
+The .env file was managed via python-dotenv.
+Whilst working locally, I opted to use the inbuilt db.Sqlite3 - but migrated to Postgres on hosting with Heroku

 Deployed to Heroku using Gunicorn, Whitenoise, Postgres and dj-database-url.
 In fairness, I had multiple issues with Heroku, most of which I had caused myself by not properly managing my Pipfile / Pipfile.lock.
 However I feel that I have learned a lot from this and would be more confident using Heroku in future.
 The url for the delpoyment is https://warm-forest-68273.herokuapp.com/

 ## Credits